amchisa/amchisa/README.md

 ### Hi there 👋

+✨ Welcome to my profile!
+Here is everyting I'd like you to know about me:
 - 🔭 I’m currently working on several interesting personal projects invovling the use of a Raspberry Pi 4b!
 Here is a sample of what I have been experimenting with the last couple years:  [YouTube](https://youtu.be/KZh7CmAEwR4?si=i_HPKMywwCWhVghT)
 - 🌱 I’m currently studying computer science at York University, located in Toronto, Canada.
 - 📫 How to reach me: Send me a message throught LinkedIn, I try my best to respond to all of my messages on time!
 Here is a link to my profile: [LinkedIn](https://www.linkedin.com/in/alex-chisa-b4536328a/)